ezraroi/Human-AI-Collab/ai.md

 - **Modulable in real-time:** "explain like I'm 5" ↔ "technical depth"

 **2. **[ZPD](zpd.md) tension preservation within the pre-existing [Challenge Gap (\|D–C\|)](challenge-gap-d-c.md):
-- Helps preserve [productive epistemic tension](productive-epistemic-tension.md) (the felt signal of workable [ZPD](zpd.md) engagement)
+- Helps preserve productive epistemic tension (the felt signal that the pre-existing \|D-C\| relation is being encountered **within a scaffolded ZPD (independent → assisted performance)**
-- Adjusts presentation, pacing, and Sₜ so the user can *work within* a ZPD that exists inside the pre-existing Challenge Gap
+- Adjusts presentation, pacing, and Sₜ to help **maintain the conditions for a workable ZPD** within the pre-existing Challenge Gap
 - **Challenge without judgment** (no social cost)
 - Can increase experienced tension ("challenge my assumptions") or provide support (without changing the structural \|D–C\| relation)